-WELSH thrower Gerwyn Price has made a big impression since joining the PDC circuit in 2014 after winning a Tour Card at Qualifying School.
+Welsh thrower Gerwyn Price has made a big impression since joining the PDC circuit in 2014 after winning a Tour Card at Qualifying School.

-A former rugby union professional with Neath, Glasgow Warriors and Cross Keys who also had a brief stint in rugby league with the South Wales Scorpions, Price took little time to establish himself in a third major sport.
+A former rugby union professional with Neath, Glasgow Warriors and Cross Keys who also had a brief stint in rugby league with the South Wales Scorpions, Price took little time to establish himself in a third professional sport.

-After making his World Championship debut less than a year after joining the circuit, Price went on to reach his first televised quarter-final at the 2015 World Matchplay, where he knocked out Michael Smith and Adrian Lewis.
+After making his World Championship debut less than a year since joining the circuit, Price went on to reach his first televised quarter-final at the 2015 World Matchplay, where he knocked out Michael Smith and Adrian Lewis.

 2016 saw Price claim his maiden PDC titles as he won back-to-back Players Championship events to cement his spot inside the world's top 32.

 He won through to his first televised final at the 2017 UK Open, going down to Peter Wright as he continued his progress towards the world's top 16, before partnering Mark Webster to the World Cup of Darts final for Wales, losing out to the Netherlands.

 Price rounded off a strong year by reaching the final 16 of the 2018 World Championship to earn his place in the 2018 Premier League.

 The biggest win of the Welshman's career came in November 2018 as he claimed his maiden televised title at the Grand Slam of Darts, a title he successfully defended 12 months later with a string of sensational displays.

 Select below to see result & roll of honour information.